-In accordance with Order No. 1000, SCE&G and Santee Cooper will produce a regional transmission plan, which includes regional transmission projects that have been selected for purposes of cost allocation.
-This plan will be produced when regional solutions are selected.
+In accordance with Order No. 1000, SCE&G and Santee Cooper will produce a Regional Transmission Plan, comprised of Regional Projects that have been selected for purposes of cost allocation.
+The Regional Transmission Plan will be produced when Regional Projects are selected.
+The Regional Transmission Plan is designed to meet the specific service requests of all customers taking service under the SCE&G OATT and treats similarly-situated customers comparably.